jentery/508v3/tabletop.md

 * Workshop your rules and systems (~1.5 hours) along with your worlds.
 Please log and save this work in your design doc.
 * Discuss Kirschenbaum, "contest," and "meaning" (~30 minutes).
-* Return to your -isms + primary texts and review the state your prototypes (~1 hour.)
+* Return to your -isms + primary texts and review the state of your prototypes (~1 hour.)
 * Rapid-prototype some game components to prep for next week (~5 minutes).

 ## Week 8: MAKE YOUR TEXT SOME COMPONENTS.

 Prior to seminar, please:
 * Read Elizabeth LaPensée, "Self-Determination in Indigenous Games."
 * Prototype the components of your game: tokens, avatars, meeples, tiles, cards, and dice, for instance.
 Use existing materials where helpful.
+You should bring the components to seminar.
 * Describe (~250 words, plus photographs and the like) the components of your game.
 Speak to how they create correspondences with, e.g., people, history, art, environments, and rituals.
 Where possible and relevant, note how your concept doc changed during the prototyping process.

 During seminar, we will: